Tufts Medical Center introduces next phase of marketing campaign

 Child Life is using The Toughlings when working with patients, and soon there will be stickers of The Toughling characters available for patients.
 There will be many other opportunities in the future to use The Toughlings to make our facilities more engaging and comforting for children.

-Building Awareness of Floating Hospital
+Building Awareness of Tufts Medical Center

 In addition to this internal work, we will embark on a larger, external marketing campaign this year, which includes infusing The Toughlings look and feel into the website and integrating affiliate hospital campaigns into the larger brand message.